The Case for a Two-Arbitrator Panel

 In this post-Covid reality, the legal landscape is filled with some wildly swinging trial verdicts.
 There have been some surprisingly high “nuclear” verdicts interspersed with some lesser touted but equally devastating (depending on your perspective), zero verdicts.

-In addition to the vacillating pendulum swings of these recent trial verdicts, some recent arbitration rulings that have left some participants scratching their head because they were so far out of the realm of the expected “ballpark” that the parties have grown to expect.
+In addition to the vacillating pendulum swings of these recent trial verdicts, some recent arbitration rulings that have left some participants scratching their heads because they were so far out of the realm of the expected “ballpark” that the parties have grown to expect.

 Most attorneys do not like to take risks within those extreme “all-or-nothing” margins.
 Rather, as good stewards of their clients’ cases and their own livelihoods, attorneys like to control as many variables as possible in the litigation process.